medusajs/workflow-examples/notify-on-discount/README.md

 Our Workflow performs compensating actions for:

 - Applying Discount on Cart step
-  - in case one of the following steps fail, discount will be removed from the carts
+  - in case one of the following steps fail, the discount will be removed from the carts

 You can explore the compensation actions in [`src/workflows/steps/apply-discount-on-cart-step.ts`](notify-on-discount/src/workflows/steps/apply-discount-on-cart-step.ts).